 I put rigging over color or locations any day of the week with this lure.
 The way one rigs the senko will determine the amount of action it has in the water.

 Texas Rigging a Senko

-In a addition to the weightless Texas rig senko, there is one other MUST know method to rigging senko baits.
+In addition to the weightless Texas rig senko, there is one other MUST know method to rigging senko baits.

 Wacky Rigged Senko

 The wacky rigged senko is the best way to rig your lures when fishing open water, wood, rocks, or grass.
-This style of rigging allow the bait to fall mostly straight down while both ends flutter.
-The hook sits in the middle of the bait and is typically smaller size than a Texas rigged hook.
+This style of rigging allows the bait to fall mostly straight down while both ends flutter.
+The hook sits in the middle of the bait and is a typically smaller size than a Texas rigged hook.

-Wacky Rigging is so effective its not even fair!
+Wacky Rigging is so effective it’s not even fair!

-Senko Fishing tips and Tactics
+Senko Fishing Tips and Tactics

 Here is a great video that really outlines how versatile these baits can be for bass fishing.